Personal Medical System - Capabilities

 The speed of regeneration can vary depending on the wound and the medisystem however a typical scaffold can cultivate healthy tissue at a rate of 1mm per hour.
 The loss of a significant quantity of body mass, such as a severed limb, can be replaced by a layer of scaffold that will appear to ride on a rapidly growing limb.

 In most major empires sophonts regularly use bodymods to match the current vogue.
 Indeed when travelling between cultures it is common for bionts to download not only local immunity protocols but to also run their phenotype through a Cultural Beauty Optimiser and take on the recommended bodymods.
 Some sophots take such things quite seriously and are constantly altering their body forms to match the style of the hour.

-Contraception and Reproduction Personal medical systems can easily prevent pregnancy in a variety of side-effect free manners, regardless of the sex of the sophont.
-Whilst in-built contraceptive ability is common in bionts thanks to historical genemods amongst sophonts lacking the appropriate tweak medisystem contraceptive is quite convinient.
+Contraception and Reproduction Personal medical systems can easily prevent pregnancy using a variety of techniques with minimal or no side effects, regardless of the sex of the sophont.
+Whilst in-built contraceptive ability is common in bionts thanks to historical genemods, amongst sophonts lacking the appropriate tweak medisystem contraceptive is quite convenient.